ben-vargas/ai-vibelogger/README.md

 # Quixi VibeLogger

 A lightweight, observable LLM API proxy with built-in tracing for OpenAI, Anthropic, and Google Gemini.
 Capture and visualize all your LLM traffic using Arize Phoenix.
-Source: https://github.com/QuixiAI/VibeLogger

 ## Why this exists